AeschylusOfEleusis/AeschylusOfEleusis.github.io/_posts/2025-05-03-StochasticQuantization.md

 ## Abstract

-These notes collect the essential ideas behind stochastic quantization; serving as a guide to the literature for students and practitioners.
-The primary view here takes the perspective of numerical computation.
+These notes collect the essential ideas behind stochastic quantization -- serving as a guide to the literature for students and practitioners; viewed from the perspective of numerical computation.
 Particular attention is paid to how the formalism connects to problems in numerical relativity and quantum field theory on curved spacetimes.

 ---